 Our WATA solution was introduced in the Democratic Republic of the Congo following a cholera epidemic.
-The introduction of WATA technology is being accompanied by hygiene awareness campaigns, home education, chlorine promotion by authorised agents, technical training and the generation of income through local chlorine production.
+The introduction of WATA technology is being accompanied by hygiene awareness campaigns, home education, chlorine promotion by authorised agents, technical training and income generation through local chlorine production.

 Selling chlorine with uzima